 Help protect yourself and those around you from COVID-19, by getting vaccinated.
-To sign up to receive the vaccine at one of our locations, please contact one the pharmacy location you wish to schedule your vaccine appointment at.
+To sign up to receive the vaccine at one of our locations, please call the pharmacy location you wish to schedule your vaccine appointment at.

 Instructions for day of your appointment:

 Bring a valid photo ID and insurance card

 To maintain safe social distancing, please arrive at the pharmacy at or 5 minutes before your designated appointment